denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 - Lemmatizing (complex and slow because it uses a vocabulary, but gives more readable results)

 I also implemented a step that could remove the last words from every description.
 This was necessary since we found out that one of the datasets cut off words when the document was longer han 200 characters.
 This left three dots and half a word at the end.
 The punctuation made sure the dots were left out, but half a word still remained that made no sense to incorporate into the corpus.

+Later on in the project, we thought we could still try to improve our model by balancing the data in a different way.
+The only balancing I'd tried so far was to remove entires from larger categories to make all categories of equal size and remove the ones that were too small.
+This worked, but meant that a lot of data was lost.
+In [notebook 26.1](./notebooks/Dennis_van_Oosten_26.1_Sample_Balancing_TFIDF.ipynb) and [notebook 26.2](./notebooks/Dennis_van_Oosten_26.2_Sample_Balancing_W2V.ipynb) I tried balancing by copying records from categories that had less records to make them all of equal length.
+This turned out to work well, but not better compared to the unbalanced set: [notebook 26.3](./notebooks/Dennis_van_Oosten_26.3_Main_Categories_W2V.ipynb).

 ### Data explanation